endlesspint8/endlesspint8.github.io/_drafts/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 ## Week 6 - Arbitrage
 <p align="right"><sub><b>Share <a href="" target="_blank" title="Share on Twitter">Week 6</a></b></sub></p>

 Most of the previous posts have had to do with wins and loses straight up (SUP).
 There was a brief dipping of the toes into performance against the spread (ATS) back in week 3 but that had more to do with home team performances by conference and did not look at predictions.
-Today we take a dive into the deep end of predictions ATS and evaluate performances to date.
+Today we take more of a dip into predictions ATS and evaluate performances to date.

 There are four sources of ATS predictions:

 * CBS expert panel
 * Random predictor
 * FiveThirtyEight data model